Script: Get-CsUpdateVersion.ps1 – See the Cumulative Update Level Of All Lync/Skype for Business Servers

 Get-CsUpdateVersion.ps1 [[-PoolFqdn] ] [-WhatIf] [-Confirm]

 This script uses PowerShell Remoting to query remote servers.
 PSRemoting is enabled by default on Windows Server 2012 and later, but disabled by default on 2008 R2.
 To enable PSRemoting on 2008 R2 servers, see Enable-PSRemoting.
+The script requires Internet access on the machine the script is running on.
+This is to query the XML file containing the update information.

 Execution Policy: Third-party PowerShell scripts may require that the PowerShell Execution Policy be set to either AllSigned, RemoteSigned, or Unrestricted.
 The default is Restricted, which prevents scripts – even code signed scripts – from running.
 For more information about setting your Execution Policy, see Using the Set-ExecutionPolicy Cmdlet.